Dobroslavtsi Air Base: Establishment

-The military airbase was opened for operations on the 20 April 1952 as part of the huge modernization program of the air force, intended to transit the inventory in the jet age.
+The military airbase was opened for operations on 20 April 1952 as part of the huge modernization program of the air force, intended to transit the inventory in the jet age.
 The 18th and 43rd Fighter Air Regiments of the 4th Fighter Air Division were transferred to the base, formed two years earlier at Vrazhdebna Airfield.
 The aircraft type operated by the two regiments by the time of the re-basing was the Yak-9M/P fighter and a small quantity of Yak-11 fighter-trainers.
 Shortly afterwards a major boost in the units' operational capabilities has been achieved with the introduction of the Yak-23s and Yak-17U - Bulgaria's first jet fighter type - into operations on 17 May 1952.
 Still a minor group of Yak-9s remained on quick reaction duty until 1954.

 The year 1955 saw the 18th Fighter Air Regiment converting to the MiG-15 and four years later - to the MiG-17F.
 The 43rd Fighter Air Regiment flew the MiG-15 from 1956 until its disbandment in 1960.